NAME

 purpose macros for checking protection combinations, e.g., the

-.
+UVM_PROT_WX.
 There are also some additional macros

 to extract bits from the flags.
-The UVM_PROTECTION
+The UVM_PROTECTION,

-UVM_MAXPROTECTION
+UVM_MAXPROTECTION and

-macros return the protection,
+UVM_ADVICE macros return the protection,

 inheritance, maximum protection, and advice, respectively.